michael-collins/feeling-responsive/collections/_assignments/project-2.md

 Use one of the five models to develop a concept.
 What makes for a good concept: [Concept Definition](http://ocean.otr.usm.edu/\~w135249/pdf/id240/Rengel%20Design%20Concept%20Definition.pdf), [Concept Formation](http://people.bu.edu/jgerring/documents/Conceptformation.pdf), [Design Concept Thoughts](http://vanseodesign.com/web-design/design-concept-thoughts/).

-1. **Concept(s):** Sketch, label, and write ideas in sketchbook.
+1. **Concept(s):**
-   * Fill 3 to 5 pages of your sketchbook with project ideas.
+   * Sketch, label, and write ideas in sketchbook.
+Fill 3 to 5 pages of your sketchbook with project ideas.
 You may also work digitally if you prefer an all digital workflow, in which case, sketch the equivalent of 3 to 5 pages of a paper sketchbook.
    * Upload `jpg` or `png` images of sketchbook pages
    * Must be clearly scanned or photographed.
 This should look professional, do not upload blurry, rotated, poorly cropped images.
    * **If you used the concept development worksheet** linked in the assignment rather than a sketchbook, you may submit scans or well cropped photos of the concept development worksheet page, or upload a `pdf` file.
    * **Note:** Develop the concept around your interests.
 Are you interested in fashion or video game environments?
 Great, solve the theme around your interests!
-2. **Mood board or reference sheet:** Find reference images and put them into a large image canvas.
+2. **Storyboard:** Find reference images and put them into a large image canvas.
 [See example](https://3.bp.blogspot.com/-4Yut0Kf3RvM/VsMZtsN8XaI/AAAAAAAABLs/vHE3iQ7FtLw/s1600/Roman_Times_Moodboard_.jpg) of mood board.
 Save as a single image.
    * You can use Photoshop or [Mural.co](https://www.mural.co/)
    * Submit as a `png` or `jpg`
-3. **Work intent:** Describe what you will be doing
+3. **Animatic:** Describe what you will be doing
    * Include name, date, chosen project model, and project format
    * Write a **paragraph** description of what you intend to make.
    * Upload this in an MS Word `doc` format